larson-group/clubb_release/Readme.txt

 1. $ cd <CLUBB BASE DIRECTORY>/compile
    (<CLUBB BASE DIRECTORY> is the directory to which you checked out CLUBB.
     Usually it is called "clubb" or some variant.)
-2. Edit a ./config/<PLATFORM>.bash file and uncomment it the file compile.bash.
-Depending on your platform you may need to create a new file based on the existing configurations.
+2. Edit a ./config/<PLATFORM>.bash file and uncomment the corresponding line in the file compile.bash.
+Depending on your platform you may need to create a new file based on the existing configurations, and add a new line to compile.bash.
    Note that the variables libdir and bindir determine where your executables and libraries will end up, so make sure you set it to the correct location (the default is one directory up).